timolson/cointrader/README.md

 A subtype of `EntityBase`.
 Any subclass of `Event` may be published to `Esper`.

 ## `Exchange`
-Coin Trader uses the term `Market` instead of exchange.
-Technically, none of the existing trading services are exchanges; they are all broker-dealers with whom you have a deposit account.
-The term `Market` is intended to encompass both broker-dealers and (hopefully in the future) exchanges (if any true matching services do emerge)
+An `Exchange` is anywhere with `Listing`s of tradeable `Fungible`s.
+A `Listing` on a specific `Exchange` is called a `Market`.
+Technically, none of the existing cryptocurrency exchanges are actually exchanges in the sense of a matchmaking service; they are all broker-dealers with whom you have a deposit account.
+Thus `Account`s are also linked to `Exchanges`.
+A collection of `Exchange` singletons is found in `Exchanges`.

 ## `Fund`
 `Fund`s are _internal_ accounting if you have multiple `Owner`s participating in the same Coin Trader deployment.
 Each `Owner` has a `Stake` in the `Fund` representing their share.
 Every `Strategy` has a matching `Fund`, and `Owner`s may participate in the `Strategy` by transferring a `Position` from their own deposit `Fund` into a `Strategy`'s `Fund`, in exchange for a `Stake` in the `Strategy`'s `Fund`.
 The price of the `Stake` is marked-to-market at the time of transaction, using the best currently available data.